Disentangling peripheral hearing loss from central and cognitive effects on speech intelligibility in older adults: Data Availability Statement

 \section{Data Availability Statement}

-The WHIS and GESI software are available in our GitHub repository (https://github.com/amlab-wakayama/).
+The WHIS and GESI software are available in our GitHub repository \\ (https://github.com/amlab-wakayama/).
 The datasets used and/or analyzed during the current study are available from the corresponding author upon reasonable request.
-The source of the sound files is the database FW07, provided by the Speech Resource Consortium at the National Institute of Informatics (NII-SRC) under a user license (DOI: 10.32130/src.FW07).
+The source of the sound files is the database FW07, provided by the Informatics Research Data Repository at the National Institute of Informatics (NII-IDR) under a user license (DOI: 10.32130/src.FW07).
 Therefore, you may need a license if you also require stimulus speech sounds.